Abdelrhman-Sayed70/Data_Preprocessing/README.md

 # Checking for the correctness columns data types

-# Data scaling (normalization)
+# Data Normalization

-# Encoding categorical columns to numerical columns
+# Encoding categorical data to numerical data